Grand New England Cruise

 Activity Level: Low | ADA Accessible: Yes

 Take this convenient island transportation around Martha’s Vineyard at your leisure.
-With your one-day pass, you can explore Oak Bluffs, Edgartown, or any other towns of interest.
+You can explore Oak Bluffs, Edgartown, or any other towns of interest.
 Step on and off the Vineyard Transit Bus as many times as you would like throughout the day as you stroll the cute shops and restaurants on the island.
-Maps, schedules and tips for riding the local bus are available on the ship’s port information table.
-A Vineyard Transit app is also available to assist with tracking the buses throughout the island.
+Maps, schedules, and tips for riding the local bus are available on the ship’s port information table and online.

 Activity Level: Low | ADA Accessible: Yes